How to Stake Polkadot (DOT) in 2023

 How Does Staking DOT Work?

 Polkadot uses a consensus mechanism called Nominated Proof of Stake (NPoS).
 This variation of proof of stake consensus introduces a couple of new roles among network nodes.
-It also makes staking DOT easy, even if you only a small amount and don’t wish to run a validator node.
+It also makes staking DOT easy, even if you only hold a small amount and don’t wish to run a validator node.

 The main role for network nodes that wish to stake DOT, however, is indeed that of validators.
 They are responsible for block production and validation, just like other proof of stake networks.